ottawa-ehospital/2025-fall-customizable-dashboards/README.md

 This file is the code for one of our UI frames designed in Figma: [here](https://www.figma.com/design/GsqGLPjV6r0gKhrgIPBuFo/eHospital-Redesign_5902_25Summer?node-id=3932-8014&p=f&t=eIIitYbLJXbflKcd-0)

 ### Description
-It is code for the second frame of the Doctor portal dashboard flow It is a simply proof of concept for our
+It is code for the second frame of the Doctor portal dashboard flow (Selection between appoinment views).
+It is a simply proof of concept for our work.